zerofishnoodles/production-stack/docs/source/use_cases/kv-cache-aware-routing.rst

 KV Cache Aware Routing
 ======================

-This tutorial demonstrates how to use KV cache aware routing in the vLLM Production Stack.
-KV cache aware routing ensures that subsequent requests with the same prompt prefix are routed to the same instance, maximizing KV cache utilization and improving performance.
+In this tutorial, you'll learn how to enable and use KV cache aware routing in the vLLM Production Stack.
+With KV cache aware routing, incoming requests are routed to the instance with the highest KV cache hit rate, which helps maximize cache efficiency and boost overall performance.
+Unlike prefix aware routing—which always sends requests with the same prefix to the same instance, even if the cache has been evicted—KV cache aware routing prioritizes cache hits to optimize resource usage.

 Table of Contents
 -----------------